LibreTexts/ngshare/docs/user_guide/notes.rst

 Notes for Administrators
 ========================
-Make sure to completely read and understand the following before putting ``ngshare`` into production
+Make sure to completely read and understand the following before putting ``ngshare`` into production.

 Race Condition
 --------------